MulGarFed/Minimax_DSSOG/README.md

 # Minimax_DSSOG
-A sample code for implementing DSS-OG
+A sample code for implementing the algorithm: Diffusion Stochastic Same-Sample Optimistic Gradient